AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is the California Minimum Car Insurance?

-Here are the liability limits that are required by law:
+Here are the liability limits that are required by law as of January 1, 2025:

 Is Minimum Coverage Enough?

-One of the most frequent car insurance questions we get is, “Is the minimum coverage enough?”
-In California, the answer is no. Liability coverage only applies to the other party’s damages and injuries.
+In California, like in many states, minimum coverage is probably not enough.
+Liability coverage only applies to the other party’s damages and injuries.

 Other Types of Auto Insurance Coverage